 How do you experiment with XR in the Immersive and Location-Based Experience Space?
 Join Meow Wolf's CTO Barbara Ford Grant as she shares the history of Meow Wolf's POV on XR, and how Meow Wolf has integrated XR through a variety of real-time interactive technologies that allow participants to further engage a dive deep into our narrative experiences, including RFID gamification, AR simulations, and multi sensory "memory storms," all the while aligning XR with a mission and commitment to connect to our community.

 XR gaming brings a new level of immersive interaction, and multiplayer experiences can create the sense of amazing social presence.
-Chicken Waffle has built the some of the top social XR content in the world, and has launched an Indie Publishing Fund to help innovative developers bring their content to market!
-This session will cover advanced development tips for creating interactive cross-platform multiplayer AR/VR experiences.
+Chicken Waffle has built some of the top social XR content in the world, and has launched a new Indie XR Creator Fund to help innovative developers bring their content to market!
+Additionally, Chicken Waffle has been collaborating with some amazing location-based entertainment (LBE) partners like SPREE Interactive to bring new cutting-edge XR content to their locations with multiplayer arenas and gaming centers.
+This session will cover advanced development tips and publishing solutions for creating interactive cross-platform multiplayer XR experiences.

 Ingress is the first AR game Niantic produced prior to becoming an independent company, and it continues today with a thriving community of players around the world.
 It also has always been a place where Niantic developers, producers and engineers pioneer new technologies and game mechanics to advance the story and engage players.
 Ingress producer Brian Rose and AR software engineer Anthony Maes will share how the team is using the Niantic Lightship ARDK for real-time mapping and meshing combined with in-game incentives to crowdsource millions of AR scans, and push the boundaries of what’s possible in this battle between the Enlightened and the Resistance.